 Our Vision: We envision a world where everyone retains and values the innate curiosity, creativity, and empathy of childhood.

-Portland Children's Museum is inspired by an approach to early childhood education first developed in Reggio Emilia, Italy.
+Portland Children's Museum was inspired by an approach to early childhood education first developed in Reggio Emilia, Italy.
 More educational philosophy than rigid framework, this approach emerges from a series of core principles based on a fundamental respect for children as knowledge-bearers and gifted researchers who learn through their exploration of the world and through the countless ways that they share their discoveries with adults and with each other.

 - The Child as Protagonist: Children are born thinkers, doers, and planners.
 Young children are resilient, driven by relationship, and predisposed towards health.
 As educators and caregivers, adults can support the development of competent and resourceful human beings by understanding that children are active constructors of knowledge, not empty buckets needing to be filled with information.
 Asking a young child questions like—“What do you notice?” and “What are you wondering?”—sends the message that you expect them to be doing both.
 This sort of questioning creates opportunities for you, the adult, to learn.
 It also communicates to the child that you assume that a curious and pattern seeking mind is very much alive inside them - that you believe they are thinking thoughts that will benefit the world.